artsmia/artstories.md/stories/neoclassicism-the-allure-of-the-classical-past.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_PCD20030620_4807_IMG0023.jpg)

 For American nation-builders, emulating the classical past was nothing short of a recipe for building a great civilization.
 The neoclassical style was the obvious choice when Minneapolis’ founding families sought to create a temple to the arts in 1915.
-The Minneapolis Institute of Arts is the result.
+The Minneapolis Institute of Art is the result.

 ---